UPDATE: Research Guide on Global Health Law

 3. Electronic Research Guides

-Scholarship on global health law is plentiful and continues to evolve.
-Traditional reference sources in the forms of encyclopedias and handbooks include lengthy entries and chapters of value for researchers.
+Secondary materials on global health law are plentiful, particularly as they pertain to the COVID-19 pandemic.
+Traditional reference sources in the forms of encyclopedias, compendiums, and handbooks include lengthy entries and chapters of value for researchers.
 Useful monographs and journal articles, as well as unpublished theses and dissertations, are also available.
-Various “current awareness” tools, such as online newspapers and blogs, follow developments in global health and its norms.
+Various “current awareness” tools, such as online newspapers and blogs, follow developments in global health, the COVID-19 pandemic, and their associated norms.
 Several excellent commercial and free databases are available to assist with research in this area.
-Note that secondary sources on “medical law” may also yield relevant information despite their different focus; medical law traditionally pertains to the interactions between doctors and their patients.[5]
+Note that secondary sources on “medical law” may also yield relevant information despite their different focus; medical law traditionally pertains to the interactions between doctors and their patients.[4]

-Searching on the following Library of Congress Subject Headings (LCSH) in online library catalogs will yield books related to the general topic of global health law.
-Note that snippets of books are often available in Google Books.
+Searching on the following Library of Congress Subject Headings (LCSH) in online library catalogs will yield books related to the general topic of global health law as well as the COVID-19 pandemic.
+Note that snippets of books are often available on Google Books.

 Several English-language law journals focus on global health law.
-Articles on that topic also appear occasionally in journals that concentrate on health law generally, or on the topic of global health.
+Articles on this topic also appear occasionally in journals that concentrate on health law generally or on the topic of global health.
 The following is a selected list of periodicals that cover the field of global health law.
 Many of the titles are open access.

 The following online journal databases and indexes can also help identify and locate relevant articles.